-Automatic renewal quotes are seldom lower than the previous year’s quote, meaning consumers have to go through the whole rigmarole of using price comparison websites to try and get a competitive quote.
+Automatic renewal quotes by car insurers are seldom lower than the previous year’s quote, meaning consumers have to go through the whole rigmarole of using price comparison websites to try and get a competitive quote.

-The issue here is that motorists are faced with increasingly vague and opaque pricing in an industry-led cartel that is questionable and unfair, with no clear rationale for the decisions being made.
+The issue here is that motorists are faced with increasingly vague and opaque pricing by car insurers in an industry-led cartel that is questionable and unfair, with no clear rationale for the decisions being made.

 I have had 3 such claims in less than 6 years so whilst that may be true, it’s hardly my fault that careless and reckless drivers have pranged my car and admitted liability with their insurers paying out for all costs incurred.
 I am paying higher premiums now and I have over 30 years protected No Claims Discount (NCD).

 That leads me on to another con, which is the No Claims Discount alluding to up to 70% discount on premiums whereas in reality it can be as little as 10% if you didn’t have it.

 Some of these pricing policies are discriminatory, which is evidenced by divorced and single individuals being quoted more than married people.
 There are various assumptions as to why this may be the case, although the insurance industry will not openly discuss it for fear of discriminatory action being taken.

 Young drivers are being forced to install ‘black boxes’ which monitor their driving habits and style with future premiums being adjusted to reflect that.

 Those that choose to seek quotes extremely early may end up paying more as they could be perceived as being overly cautious or a nervous driver, so anyone who renews their policy the moment they receive a renewal reminder will pay a higher premium.